 To highlight the effect of disorder on long-range transport, we show in Fig.~\ref{fig:Transport on last site versus disorder} the evolution of the steady-state amplitude of the last dipole, $|p_\mathcal{N}|$, of a chain of $\mathcal{N}=500$ dipoles when the frequency disorder is increased.
 We normalize the value of the amplitude $|p_\mathcal{N}|$ by the one at the end of an ordered chain, $|p_\mathcal{N}(W\!=\!0)|$.
-Small dipole losses $\gamma/\omega_0=0.001$ (solid lines) as well as larger ones $\gamma/\omega_0=0.02$ (dotted lines) are considered, and the driving frequency is $\omega_\mathrm{d}/\omega_0=1.0$, just as in Fig.~\ref{fig:Propagation different disorder}.
-While the long-range transport is only slightly affected at small disorder strength, it becomes suppressed when $W$ increases, displaying the Anderson localization regime.
-Then, increasing further the frequency disorder leads to the rise of the amplitude on the last dipole site, that is, to the disorder-enhanced transport regime.
-With small dipole losses (solid lines), this increase does not exceed the value without disorder, remaining about $10^3$ times smaller.
-But crucially, by considering more lossy dipoles (dotted lines), an amplitude of the last dipole moment about $10^3$ times larger than without disorder can be observed with a disorder strength $W/\omega_0=1.5$.
+Small dipole losses $\gamma/\omega_0=0.001$ (solid line) as well as larger ones $\gamma/\omega_0=0.02$ (dotted line) are considered, and the driving frequency is $\omega_\mathrm{d}/\omega_0=1.0$, just as in Fig.~\ref{fig:Propagation different disorder}.
+While the long-range transport is only slightly affected at small disorder strength, it becomes suppressed when $W$ increases, in agreement with the eigenspectrum analysis of Sec.~\ref{sec:Spectrum}, where exponentially localized states were observed (see Fig.~\ref{fig:Probability density for different disorder}).
+Then, increasing further the disorder strength leads to the rise of the amplitude on the last dipole site, that is, to the disorder-enhanced transport regime.
+With small dipole losses (solid line), this increase does not exceed the value without disorder, remaining about $10^3$ times smaller.
+But crucially, by considering more lossy dipoles (dotted line), an amplitude of the last dipole moment about $10^3$ times larger than without disorder can be observed with a disorder strength $W/\omega_0=1.5$.
 We note that from $W/\omega_0=1$, the curves become essentially flat, indicating a regime where the amplitude is no longer affected by disorder.
-This is in line with what has been termed disorder-independent transport in Ref.~\cite{Chavez21}, where a study comparable to the one performed here was carried out for a disordered Tavis-Cummings model in a two-terminal, lossless transmission setup.
-In our model, we explain this regime from the fact that once a state gained enough photonic weight to inherit an almost flat, efficient polaritonic transport up to the end of the chain, increasing further the disorder can do nothing more.
+This is in line with what has been termed disorder-independent transport in Ref.~\cite{Chavez21}, where a study comparable to ours was carried out for a disordered Tavis-Cummings model in a two-terminal, lossless transmission setup.
+In our model, we explain this regime from the fact that once a state gained enough photonic weight to inherit an almost flat, efficient polaritonic transport up to the end of the chain, increasing further the disorder has no effect.